robertkodra/basecamp_04_demo/README.md

 Now, we need to setup our project and create additional folders in order to structure our project for our testing environment.
 We will create a folder called `test` and a file `lib.cairo` which will point to the test files that we will create.
 In addition we need to create a `cairo_project.toml` file so that when we run our testing command it will recognize our project structure and where these files are located.

-In addition we will create a `Makefile` to add our shortcut commands.

 <ul>
   <li>src
     <ul>